List of films released by Eros International

+Overview

 Eros International focuses on international markets and has aggregated rights to over 3,000 films in its library, including recent and classic titles that span different genres, budgets and languages.
 Eros' portfolio of films over the last three completed fiscal years comprised 197 films.
 In fiscal 2016, the company released 63 films in total either in India, overseas or both.
 These comprised 33 Hindi films, 19 Tamil films and 11 regional-language films.

 Eros International win over 60 Awards at 2015 Film Awards.
 For its most popular releases including Bajirao Mastani, Bajrangi Bhaijaan, Badlapur and Bela Seshe, Eros International collected 18 awards at the Zee Cine Awards held in Mumbai, India on 21 February 2016.

 The highest-grossing movie of Eros International is Bajrangi Bhaijaan, released on 17 July 2015, it grossed 970.05 Crore worldwide.
 The film also grossed ₹179 crore overseas for a worldwide gross of ₹603 crore in 31 days.
 Bajrangi Bhaijaan became the quickest film to collect ₹100 crore and ₹200 crore net.
 The distributor share of the film had crossed ₹150 crore crore which is a record in India being the second film to do so after PK.
 In August 2015, Eros International said in a statement to the Bombay Stock Exchange that Bajrangi Bhaijaan has become fastest Bollywood film to gross ₹500 crore worldwide, while it crossed ₹300 crore nett at the domestic box office.